visualjerk/ari/src/Button/README.md

+---
+description: ''
+sidebar: 'docs'
+prev: '/docs/'
+next: '/docs/modal/'
+---

 # Button

-Accessible `Button` component that enables users to trigger an action or event, such as submitting a Form, opening a Dialog, canceling an action, or performing a delete operation.
+Accessible `Button` component that enables users to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.
 It follows the [WAI-ARIA Button Pattern](https://www.w3.org/TR/wai-aria-practices/#button).

 ## Installation